synesthesiam/rhasspy/docs/speech-to-text.md

 This requires Kaldi to be installed, which is...challenging.
 The [Docker image of Rhasspy](https://cloud.docker.com/u/synesthesiam/repository/docker/synesthesiam/rhasspy-server) contains a [pre-built copy](https://github.com/synesthesiam/kaldi-docker/releases) of Kaldi, which might work for you outside of Docker.
 Make sure to set `kaldi_dir` to wherever you installed Kaldi.

 Rhasspy expects a Kaldi-compatible profile to contain a `model` directory with a `train.sh` and `decode.sh` script.
 See the Vietnamese (vi) or Portuguese (pt) [profile](https://github.com/synesthesiam/rhasspy-profiles/releases) for an example.

+### Open Transcription

+If you just want to use Rhasspy for general speech to text, you can set `speech_to_text.kaldi.open_transcription` to `true` in your profile.
+This will use the included general language model (much slower) and ignore any custom voice commands you've specified.

 ## Remote HTTP Server